How many exercises per workout

 A compound exercise is any movement where you’re using more than one muscle group at a

 time.
 You should pick at least 1 compound exercise per muscle group as a bare minimum.
 They normally closer resemble movements you might come across in daily life.
+One compound movement is the Dip, but before trying make sure you know how to do a dip properly!

 Consider the squat: This straightforward motion engages your core, quads, hamstrings, glutes, calf muscles and hip flexors.
 It is also a very functional movement that is commonly utilized.